cjmccjmccjmc/ControlLoop/README.md

 In the following section, a simple water tank example is used with the setpoint set to retain the water level to a specific level.

 ### Data Source
-For a controller there can be  1 or 2 Data Sources for the varibles that is being measured.
+For a controller there can be  1 or 2 Data Sources for the variables that is being measured.
 The second Data Source is used for Cascade PID which is discussed in a later section.

 Using a water tank as an example, the Data Source would measure the volume of the water in the tank.

 ### Relay Update

-To change the variable under control, ControlLoop uses a RelayUpdate class to set the varaible.
+To change the variable under control, ControlLoop uses a RelayUpdate class to set the variable.

 So that you can start-up or shutdown in a safe manner.
 ControlLoop will call on() when the ControlLoop starts up and off() when it is finished.
 If the off() method is not implemented, the controlled variable will stay set at the last value passed into the update() method.